TreePIR: Efficient Private Retrieval of Merkle Proofs via Tree Colorings with Fast Indexing and Zero Storage Overhead: A Divide-And-Conquer Algorithm for Finding Ancestral Colorings of Perfect Binary Trees

 We now formally describe the Color-Splitting Algorithm.
 The algorithm starts at the root $R$ of $T(h)$ with an $h$-\textit{feasible} color sequence $c$ (see \textbf{ColorSplitting$(h,\vec c)$}) and then colors the two children $A$ and $B$ of the root as follows: these nodes receive the same Color 1 if $c_1=2$ or Color 1 and Color 2 if $c_1 > 2$.
-Next, the algorithm splits the remaining colors in $c$ (whose total size has already been reduced by two) into two $(h-1)$-feasible color sequences $\vec a$ and $\vec b$, which are subsequently used for the two subtrees $T(h-1)$ rooted at $A$ and $B$ (see \textbf{ColorSplittingRecursive$(R,h,\vec c)$}).
-Note that the splitting rule (see \textbf{FeasibleSplit$(h,\vec c)$}) ensures that if Color $i$ is used for a node then it will no longer be used in the subtree rooted at that node, hence guaranteeing the Ancestral Property.
-We prove in Section~\ref{subsec:correctness} that it is always possible to split an $h$-feasible sequence into two new $(h-1)$-feasible sequences, which guarantees a successful termination if the input of the CSA is an $h$-feasible color sequence.
+Next, the algorithm splits the remaining colors in $\vec c$ (whose total size has already been reduced by two) into two $(h-1)$-feasible color sequences $\vec a$ and $\vec b$, which are subsequently used for the two subtrees $T(h-1)$ rooted at $A$ and $B$ (see \textbf{ColorSplittingRecursive$(R,h,\vec c)$}).
+Note that the splitting rule (see \textbf{FeasibleSplit$(h,\vec c)$}) ensures that if Color $i$ is used for a node then it will \textit{not} be used in the subtree rooted at that node, hence guaranteeing the Ancestral Property.
+We prove in Section~\ref{subsec:correctness} and Appendix~\ref{app:main_proofs} that it is always possible to split an $h$-feasible sequence into two new $(h-1)$-feasible sequences, which guarantees a successful termination if the input of the CSA is an $h$-feasible color sequence.
 The biggest hurdle in the proof stems from the fact that after being split, the two color sequences are \textit{sorted} before use, which makes the feasibility analysis rather involved.
-We overcome this obstacle by introducing a partition technique in which the elements of the color sequence $\vec c$ are partitioned into groups of elements of equal values (called \textit{runs}) and showing that the feasibility conditions hold first for the end-points and then for the middle-points of the runs (more details in Lemmas~\ref{lem:aux}-\ref{lem:c1=2}-\ref{lem:c1>2} and the preceding discussions).
+We overcome this obstacle by introducing a partition technique in which the elements of the color sequence $\vec c$ are partitioned into groups of elements of equal values (called \textit{runs}) and showing that the feasibility conditions hold first for the end-points and then for all middle-points of the runs.

 \begin{example} We illustrate the Color-Splitting Algorithm when $h = 4$ in Fig.~\ref{fig:split4}.
 The algorithm starts with a $4$-feasible sequence $\vec c=[3,6,8,13]$, corresponding to 3 Reds, 6 Greens, 8 Blues, and 13 Purples.
 The root node 1 is colorless.
 As $2<c_1=3<c_2=8$, CSA colors 2 with Red, 3 with Green, and splits $\vec c$ into $\vec a = [3\text{B}, 5\text{G}, 6\text{P}]$ and $\vec b = [2\text{R}, 5\text{B}, 7\text{P}]$, which are both $3$-feasible and will be used to color the subtrees rooted at 2 and 3, respectively.
 Note that $\vec a$ has no Red and $\vec b$ has no Green, which enforces the Ancestral Property for Node 2 and Node 3.
 The remaining nodes are colored in a similar manner. \end{example}